 Martinsville is a small, independent city in Henry County in the southern part of the state.
 Formerly a hub for furniture making and textile manufacturing, changing economies in the early 90s forced many of the larger plants to close.
 However, Martinsville remains a charming town, making great efforts to revive and revitalize its beauty and history.
 Still home to the Martinsville Speedway NASCAR track, Martinsville also offers attractions like an historic downtown, the Virginia Museum of Natural History, the Piedmont Arts Association, and the Reynolds Homestead, as well as a farmer's market and community events.

-Located nearly 30 mile northeast of Charlottesville, Orange is the county seat of Orange County.
+Located nearly 30 miles northeast of Charlottesville, Orange is the county seat of Orange County.
 Founded in the 18th century, Orange offers many historical attractions, including Montpelier, the home of James and Dolly Madison.
 As a Virginia Main Street Community, Orange has made great strides in preserving historical buildings and architecture, and today, visitors can see sites like the historic train depot, the County Courthouse and the Holladay House, as well as visit many of the local shops, eateries and businesses.

 Founded along the banks of the Clinch River, Saint Paul may have fewer than 1,000 residents, but they offer a wealth of natural beauty and history.
 First settled by French immigrants in the 1700s, Saint Paul's history is long and rich, a fact that they have tried to preserve in their community events, local activities and historic district.
 With attractions like a farmer's market, festivals and community-centered shops and businesses, Saint Paul is a gem in Southwest Virginia.

 First incorporated as a town in 1884, South Boston (and yes, it WAS named after Boston, Massachusetts) became an independent city in 1960...only to become a town once more in 1995.
 Despite its changes in status, its deep history remains constant.
-Once a major railroad stop and tobacco market, South Boston offers many historic sites, including Berry Hill Plantation , E. L. Evans House, Fourqurean House, Glennmary, Reedy Creek Site, Seaton, South Boston Historic District, and Tarover.
+Once a major railroad stop and tobacco market, South Boston offers many historic sites, including E. L. Evans House, Fourqurean House, Glennmary, Reedy Creek Site, Seaton, South Boston Historic District, and Tarover.